The Green Gauntlet

 By R. F. Delderfield

-With the help of his children and children's children, Paul struggles to preserve the happiness and peace he has built up over the years.
-In doing so, he comes to discover deeper, richer ties with those around him.
-Ties which hold a ripe promise for the future...
+With the help of his children and his children's children, Paul starts to adapt his dreams in order to preserve the farm.
+To his surprise and pleasure, in doing so he comes to discover deeper, richer ties with those around him - ties that hold a ripe promise for the future.

 R F Delderfield was born in South London in 1912.
-On leaving school he joined the Exmouth Chronicle newspaper as a junior reporter, where he went on to become Editor.
-From there he began to write stage plays and then became a highly successful novelist, renowned for brilliantly portraying slices of English life.
-With the publication of his first saga, A Horseman Riding By, he became one of Britain's most popular authors, and his novels have been bestsellers ever since.
+He was a journalist, playwright and a highly successful novelist, renowned for brilliantly portraying slices of English life.
+With the publication of his first saga, A Horseman Riding By, he became one of Britain's most popular and enduring authors.

 - Other details